muschellij2/upper_limb_gt3x_prosthesis/index.md

 6 2017-05-09 14:05:00 0      0       0        0          1.01
 ```

 We see the measures calculated are Activity Index (`AI`),  the mean Euclidean norm/angle (`mean_r`), Standard Deviation of the Euclidean norm (`SD`), Mean Absolute Deviation around the mean (`MAD`), Median Absolute Deviation around the mean (`MEDAD`), and.
-Note, though AI calculates a second-level measures then sums them, all the other measures are calculated all data from that epoch (1 minute) and summarized.
+Note, though AI calculates a second-level measures then sums them, all the other measures are calculated all data from that unit (1 minute) and summarized.
 We have not subtracted $1$ gravity from any measure prior to or after calculation.

 ### Calculating MIMS Units